Back

 Funding for Low-Income AP Students

 Thanks to funding support from the federal government, states, and College Board, there has been a significant increase in AP participation by low-income students.
-The number of low-income U.S. students taking an AP Exam has grown from 500,000 in 2014 to 786,000 in 2024—an increase of 57%.
+The number of low-income U.S. students taking an AP Exam has grown from 540,000 in 2015 to 845,000 in 2025—an increase of 56%.

 College Board remains committed to ensuring access to the benefits of AP for low-income students.
-College Board provides a $37 fee reduction for each 2025 AP Exam taken by eligible students with financial need.
-Schools are expected to forgo their $9 rebate for these students, resulting in a cost of $53 per exam, or $101 for each AP Seminar Exam and each AP Research Exam.
+College Board provides a $37 fee reduction for each 2026 AP Exam taken by eligible students with financial need.
+Schools are expected to forgo their $9 rebate for these students, resulting in a cost of $53 per exam.

 Title IV, Part A Grant Program (Every Student Succeeds Act)